 That prompted Riel to attempt the capture of Fort Carlton because he considered it essential to his operations.
 He hoped to occupy it without violence, but the mounted police reinforced its garrison.
 That left Riel with two options - negotiate or attack.
 He opted for negotiation, but before that was done, fighting broke out at Duck Lake.

 Back in Batoche, Riel was beginning to have doubts about his decisions.There were reports that troops had arrived in the vicinity and in despair, he appealed to Poundmaker and Big Bear for help.
-Help was not forthcoming, because they could not arrive in time.
+However, help was not forthcoming because they could not arrive in time.